chloeam/blank-slate/blog/_posts/2015-09-04-first-year-winter-overview.md

 ### Composition and Rhetoric II

 This class is the second English class that all Drexel freshman need to take.
 We focused on nonfiction writing, and even though I was peeved I had to take the class, I had fun.
 I liked my professor and my classmates, and the assignments were interesting.

 ### The Drexel Experience

-This class was pretty much the same as it was [last quarter](/blog/first-year-fall-overview/#the-drexel-experience).
+This class was pretty much the same as it was [last quarter]({% post_url 2015-08-28-first-year-fall-overview %}#the-drexel-experience).

-<a class="button" href="{% post_url /blog/2015-09-10-first-year-spring-overview %}">Read about spring quarter</a>
+<a class="button" href="{% post_url 2015-09-10-first-year-spring-overview %}">Read about spring quarter</a>